tomhipwell/fuzzy-chainsaw/README.md

 # fuzzy-chainsaw

 This repo builds a highly scalable, highly available and super cheap hosted static site, using a GCS bucket as the backend.
 There is edge caching for global content distribution and a https load balancer is deployed to terminate the SSL (TLS) connection from the client.
 SSL certificate issuance is handled for you.
 An nginx http redirect is deployed and run by an auto-scaling managed instance group so that all connections are always forwarded to https.
+A managed dns zone and dns records are created for your site, alongside CNAME records for the www subdomain.

-Intended so you can rapidly spin up launch pages to validate new startup ideas, but your infrastruture is built the right way from the start of your project, so if your idea takes off, you already have a project and some deployed resources managed via a terraform codebase to build around/hack on top of - you do this by changing the url map so you move from a single static backend to many backends chosen using path matching over time.
+The infrastructure has a modular design, so as you need to grow you can switch out the modules rather than having to restructure all of your cloud resources or migrate between cloud providers.
+The initial setup is very similar to what you get from Netlify for static site hosting.

 ## Billing